thanks4opensource/regbits/README.md

         // ERROR: can't mix different peripherals' constants uint32_t timer_config_settings = (TIMER_COUNT_DOWN | USART_BAUD_9600).bits();

 These are contrived, exaggerated examples.
-However, the point remains that this kind of error is easy to make, but hard to detect by source code inspection, and possibly even harder to find during runtime testing and debugging.
+However, the point remains that this kind of error is easy to make, hard to detect by source code inspection, and possibly even harder to find during runtime testing and debugging.
 A one-letter typo can easily hide in thousands of lines of code:

         I2C3->CTRL = I2C_TIMEOUT_ON | I2S_ENABLE | I2C_MASTER_MODE;